 Ethics is most basically "the surrounding climate of ideas about how to live.
 It determines what we find acceptable or unacceptable, admirable, or contemptible...what is due to us, and what is due from us, as we relate to others."
-526 That is, it is the constitutive material of our moral knowledge.
+That is, it is the constitutive material of our moral knowledge.
 Whereas a "moral" act is considered the "right way" to act, an ethical theory is the theory that defines why it should be the right way to act.
 Thus, Van Til spoke of "the Christian view of human action or behavior."
-527 This will include our Christian conceptions of "good" and "bad" actions, virtue and vice, justice and injustice, and the Christian criteria which are proposed to judge such actions.
+This will include our Christian conceptions of "good" and "bad" actions, virtue and vice, justice and injustice, and the Christian criteria which are proposed to judge such actions.
 Ethics is also inherently political, how we organize and govern ourselves or permit ourselves to be governed flow inexorably from our ethical conclusions.

 Of course, any comprehensive treatment of ethics would demand far more space than is permitted here but we can give just enough of an argument to demonstrate that we can reject the positivistic and naturalistic psychologizing of ethics.
-Like Willard, we refute the abolition of moral knowledge and boldly assert its reality, we thus do not merely describe what ethics might be, but we reason and argue to the point that we might prescribe what our ethics should be.528 Our ethics are not just a manner of behavioral conditioning, exotic socio-biological psychology 529 or relativised to our cultural situation or personal feelings (though all are factors to consider) but an outer expression of our inner convictions regarding our place in the Universe and our relation to the God of scripture and one another.
+Like Willard, we refute the abolition of moral knowledge and boldly assert its reality, we thus do not merely describe what ethics might be, but we reason and argue to the point that we might prescribe what our ethics should be.529 Our ethics are not just a manner of behavioral conditioning, exotic socio-biological psychology 530 or relativised to our cultural situation or personal feelings (though all are factors to consider) but an outer expression of our inner convictions regarding our place in the Universe and our relation to the God of scripture and one another.
 For the epistemological self-conscious, our objective referent must be the revelation through the narrative of scripture.
 Yet, this is not merely memorizing the Ten Commandments but appreciating the elaborate and detailed exposition of those principles in the Law and the narratives of scripture.
-The ethical life for the Christian is the life lived in harmony with the mind of God but let us first walk the path to this as the only logical terminus for the ethical life.
-That is the aim of this section.
+The ethical life for the Christian is the life lived

-526 Blackburn, Being Good, 1.
+527 Blackburn, Being Good, 1.

-527 Van Til, The Defense of the Faith, 74.
+528 Van Til, The Defense of the Faith, 74.

-528 Willard, The Disappearance of Moral Knowledge, viii.
+529 Willard, The Disappearance of Moral Knowledge, viii.

-529 Zak advances the thesis that the hormone "oxytocin" explains our moral behavior, "Am I actually saying that a single molecule...accounts for why some people give freely of themselves and others are cold-hearted bastards...?
+530 Zak advances the thesis that the hormone "oxytocin" explains our moral behavior, "Am I actually saying that a single molecule...accounts for why some people give freely of themselves and others are cold-hearted bastards...?
 In a word, 'yes.'"
 (Zak, The Moral Molecule, 11).
 He remains an entrepreneur and a professor in good standing, still pioneering this new 'science' (neuroeconomics, immersion neuroscience), see https://pauljzak.com/; he claims the full authority of twenty years of "peer reviewed" research.
 As a philosophical exercise, this field provides great examples to test against Mahner's Demarcating Science from Non-Science criteria for distinguishing science from pseudo or non-science.